How to build a user onboarding strategy that grows with you

 • Drop-off points: Where do users lose interest or get stuck?

 Once you have a baseline, test your onboarding flow.
 Use A/B testing to experiment with different formats, steps, or messaging.
 For example, test whether a tooltip or a product tour drives better engagement.
 Gather feedback through surveys or in-app prompts to understand user pain points.
+A high checklist completion rate correlates with user activation and suggests successful onboarding.

 With user onboarding tools like Chameleon, you can easily track user interactions and engagement during onboarding.
 The dashboard provides actionable insights into user behavior, helping you identify bottlenecks and optimize flows in real time.